Work From Home: A Happier, Healthier Employee

 3. Pajama Pants.
 Have you been on a Zoom or Microsoft Teams video meeting where your pet has walked across the screen, a child has walked in yelling or had to sit on your lap, or had your significant other/roommate do something in the background not realizing they’re on camera?
 Ever wear your pajama pants and a more formal top on a virtual meeting and then accidentally stand up?
 (Don’t lie, Joe from HR – I saw those Pokémon sweats!)

 How did that go over for you?
 Did it act as a natural ice breaker ending up in the prospect, client, boss, etc. laughing or forming a genuine conversation because of it?

 Whether it be prospecting or a company virtual meeting, these at home situations have brought my team more together and have allowed for a purer connection with some prospects.
 You’re essentially bringing these people into your home life and it’s a different level of business that I wish had always existed.

 We are in a world that needs more of this.
 More genuineness.
 More raw connection.

-I’ve heard many a time that we have to make the most of our time.
-I now realize that I wasn’t doing that sitting at a desk in an office cubical 3 rows down from Nancy and not traveling while working in different states as long as there was internet!
+I’ve heard many times that we have to make the most of our time.
+I now realize that I wasn’t doing that sitting at a desk in an office cubicle 3 rows down from Nancy and not traveling while working in different states as long as there was internet!

 When were we ever available to make lunch plans with a friend?
 We weren’t and if we did, we had to rush because we had to be back in exactly 45 minutes!
-I’ve seen more of my 500 cousins (not exaggerating, I come from a LARGE Middle Eastern/Italian family) then I have ever before, and I am benefitting from it.
+I’ve seen more of my 500 cousins (not exaggerating, I come from a LARGE Middle Eastern/Italian family) than I have ever before, and I am benefiting from it.